dani-beltran/my-deno-api-sandbox/README.md

 - **model**

   Models encapsulate everything that your application knows.
-They are responsible for accesssing and storing the resources data.
+They are responsible for accessing and storing the resources data.

 - **router**